preetoshii/foreigners/docs/TIMELINE_APPROACHES.md

 5. **Violates "justify existence" principle?** If we don't need the extra capabilities now, why build them?

-6. **State reconstruction when seeking.** Jump to event 15?
-You must rebuild the world: What location are we in?
-What's each character's emotional state?
-Is a camera mid-animation?
-On-the-fly always plays sequentially, so state naturally accumulates — no reconstruction needed.

-7. **Interpolation complexity for mid-event scrubbing.** If a slow zoom spans 3 events and you scrub to the middle, you need keyframe animation math: start value, end value, easing curve, percentage complete.
-You're essentially building an animation engine.

-8. **Audio seeking is fiddly.** Web Audio API doesn't have a simple "seek to 2.5s" method.
-You must: stop current audio, calculate new offset, create new buffer source, start at offset.
-Can cause clicks/pops at seek points.

-9. **Reality drift.** Pre-computed assumes audio plays for *exactly* the computed duration.
-Browser quirks (sample rate conversions, scheduling delays) can cause actual playback to diverge from the timeline.
-On-the-fly can react to actual `audio.onended` events.

-10. **Floating point accumulation.** If `startTime = sum of all previous durations`, floating point errors can accumulate over hundreds of events.
-Usually tiny, but worth noting.

 ---

 ## Future Features Analysis